 It might be easier to list the awards Angus Barn doesn’t have.
-From being crowned The 2004 Gold Plate to Food Service Operator of the Year at IFMA to Wine Spectator’s Grand Award- a total 29 of them to Fine Dining Hall of Fame, Iron Chef America 2006, NCRLA’s “RESTAURATEUR-OF-THE-YEAR” AWARD.
+From being crowned The 2004 Gold Plate to Food Service Operator of the Year at IFMA to Wine Spectator’s Grand Award- a total of 29 of them to Fine Dining Hall of Fame, Iron Chef America 2006, NCRLA’s “RESTAURATEUR-OF-THE-YEAR” AWARD.
 It’s impossible to list Angus Barn’s awards collection.

 The Angus Barn Menu